 The Miami skyline is beautiful!
-There’s a variety of architecture, lots of color (most especially the gorgeous aqua water), beautiful promenades along the waterfront, huge cruise ships, commercial traffic and a TON of mega-yachts.
-The only downside, is that there are a lot of bridges, many of which we needed to open, which slows the trip.
+There’s a wide variety of architectural styles, lots of color (most especially the gorgeous aqua water), beautiful promenades and parks along the waterfront, huge cruise ships, commercial traffic and a TON of mega-yachts.
+The only downside, is that there are a lot of bridges, many of which we needed to open, and that slows down the trip.
 And, it was only appropriate that as we passed through Miami, we were surrounded by Miami Dophins!

 When we entered Card Sound we were repeatedly surrounded by dolphins!
 There was one large group of both adults and babies, that stayed with us for 15 – 20 minutes, our longest “visit” yet.
 It was amazing!